swdotcom/swdc-vscode-musictime/README.md

 ### **4. Try a song recommendation**

-Find songs similar to your listening history.
-Try high tempo, high energy, and high valence songs for upbeat work or Classical or Piano for slower, more complex coding.
-Add a song to a playlist using the "+" button.
+We also recommend songs by genre and mood of music based on your listening history.
+Try happy, energetic, or danceable music for upbeat work or classical or jazz for slower, more complex tasks.
+You can add a song to a playlist using the "+" button.

 <p align="center" style="margin: 0 10%">
   <img src="https://swdc-vscode.s3-us-west-1.amazonaws.com/recommendations.png" alt="recommendations" />